return42/sphkerneldoc/linux_src_doc/drivers/tty/serial/pch_uart_c.rst

 -------

 port_type
-    The number of DMA channel
+    The type of UART port

 line_no
     UART port line number (0, 1, 2...)